rust-ml/linfa/CONTRIBUTE.md

 7. In `BenchmarkId` include the values used to parametrize the benchmark.
 For example if we're doing Pls then we may have something like `Canonical-Nipals-5feats-1_000samples`
 8. Pass data as an argument to the function being benched.
 This will prevent Criterion from including data creation time as part of the benchmark.
 9. Add a profiler see [here](https://github.com/tikv/pprof-rs#integrate-with-criterion) for an example on how to do so with pprof, Criterion, and Flamegraph.
 10. Use the benchmark feature to configure your benchmark groups and profiler.
 See the bench in linfa-pls as an example of this.
-In most cases you can just copy and paste portions of the configuration aspects of that code.
+In most cases you can just copy and paste portions of thecode.
 If other configurations are desired it is still easily customizable and explained in the pprof and Criterion documentation.

+Feel free to use the pls bench as a guideline.
+Note tha it uses functions get get default configurations for profiling and benchmarking.

 ### Running Benchmarks
-*Note you must first install cargo criterion with `cargo install cargo-criterion`* When running benchmarks sometimes you will want to profile the code execution.
+When running benchmarks sometimes you will want to profile the code execution.
 Assuming you have followed step 9 to add a pprof profiling hook for the linfa-ica package you can run the following to get your profiling results as a flamegraph.
+Be advised that at the time of writing this profiling will not work on Windows machines.

-`cargo criterion -p linfa-ica --bench fast_ica -- --profile-time 30`
+`cargo bench -p linfa-ica --bench fast_ica -q -- --profile-time 30`

 If you are interested in running a regular criterion bench for linfa-ica then you can run the following

-`cargo criterion -p linfa-ica`
+`cargo bench -p linfa-ica`

 ### Reporting Benchmark Metrics
 It is important that we have a consistent methodology for reporting benchmarks below is a template that should aid reviewers.